tanguyl/numerl/readme.md

     {deps, [{numerl, {git, "https://github.com/tanguyl/numerl.git", "master"}}]}.
 ```

+A project example can be found at https://github.com/tanguyl/raytracer.

 # Installation
 Assuming a working Erlang + rebar3 installation, openblas and lapacke are required.